Jerdah/ImageCraft/README.md

 The primary objectives of ImageCraft are:

 - To create a multimodal pipeline that converts input images into meaningful spoken descriptions.
-- To utilize transformer-based models, specifically a vision transformer (SigLIP) as an image encoder and a Gemma decoder.
+- To utilize transformer-based models, specifically a vision transformer (SigLIP) as an image e ncoder and a Gemma decoder.
 - To facilitate image-to-speech for accessibility use cases.

 ## **Dataset**